Here’s What You’re Legally Allowed to Gift Your Mail Carrier

 The dos and don’ts of gifting to your mail carrier are very specific.

-Mail carriers work tirelessly to deliver our correspondence and packages day in and day out.
+Mail carriers work tirelessly to deliver our correspondence and packages day in and day out—especially around the holidays.
 And it can be rough out there for these postal employees if their route happens to be in an area that experiences a lot of inclement weather or any number of other obstacles.
 If your mail carrier has been serving your neighborhood for a long time, you may even know them on a personal level.
 Whatever the situation, it’s not uncommon to feel inclined to gift them something for their efforts.
 These are postal carrier secrets your mailman wishes you knew.

 The rules, however, for offering a gift of thanks to a United States Postal Service (USPS) worker are rather specific and you may have to get creative to show them your appreciation.
 Find out why.